What are inherited conditions?

 Inherited conditions and stem cell transplants

-A stem cell transplant will probably be offered as an alternative treatment if other options are unsuccessful.
+A stem cell transplant may be offered as an alternative treatment if other options are unsuccessful.
 Many inherited conditions are detected at birth, which means stem cell transplants may have to be given to small children.

-If you are a parent who’s supporting a child through a transplant, please read our page for parents for more advice.
+If you’re a parent who’s supporting a child through a transplant, you can read our My child is having a transplant webpage for more information and support.

 Please speak to your transplant team for more information about your own situation, as they will be able to give you personalised, specific advice.